EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Determine the cipher suite to use with Party V in message_1.
 If Party U previously received from Party V an error message to message_1 with diagnostic payload identifying a cipher suite that U supports, then U SHALL use that cipher suite.
 Otherwise the first cipher suite in SUITES_U MUST be used.

-* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite.
-Let G_X be the x-coordinate of the ephemeral public key.
+* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite and format it as a COSE_Key.
+Let G_X be the 'x' parameter of the COSE_Key.

 * Choose a connection identifier C_U and store it for the length of the protocol.